Wisdom Teeth Removal

 - Have tooth decay (cavities) in a partially erupted wisdom tooth.

 - Develop a cyst (fluid-filled sac) around one or more wisdom teeth.

-What happens during wisdom teeth removal?
+What happens during wisdom tooth extraction?

-How long does wisdom teeth removal take?
+How long does this procedure take?

 What happens after wisdom teeth removal?